Last editedMar 20233 min read

 The advantage of offering split payments through a BNPL service is that it offers maximum convenience.
 You just choose your provider, sign up and add their functionality to your checkout (online or real world).
 The BNPL service takes care of everything else for you.

 You may also benefit from the BNPL provider’s brand recognition.
-This could be particularly useful for smaller ecommerce merchants looking to establish credibility and trust.
-If this is important to you, it’s advisable to partner with a BNPL firm that consumers are likely to recognise, such as Klarna.
+This could be particularly useful for smaller ecommerce businesses looking to establish credibility and trust.
+If this is important to you, you may want to use a well-known solution.
+It will probably cost more than managing your split payments yourself though.

 Offering split payments directly